mappite/aGotino/README.md

 #### Example

-Point scope to Mizar in UMa (star 223 in aGotino Star List) and slew to M101 Pinwheel Galaxy, then point Altair in Aql (using coordinates) and slew to M11 Wild Duck
+Point scope to Mizar in UMa, set Star 223 in aGotino Star List, and slew to M101 Pinwheel Galaxy;  point Altair in Aql, set using coordinates, and slew to M11 Wild Duck

     19:06:34 aGotino: ready.
     > s S223